 Phalguni Soni, CFA — Phalguni is a retail analyst at Market Realist.
 Phalguni has had 9 years’ experience in Canada, Dubai, and India, and has worked in Analyst roles at Great Canadian Gaming Corp., Dubai World, Lusight Research, TradeBriefs, and Global Education Management Systems.
 She received a degree in Commerce from the University of Calcutta and was placed at the top of her class.

-Market Realist is a new investment website that provides original research on stocks and ETFs (exchange-traded funds) written exclusively by investment professionals for conservative individuals.
-We are the first major financial media website to publish professional investment research on the Internet for free.
+Market Realist is a leading provider of institutional-quality investment research and data on equities, ETFs (exchange-traded funds), MLPs and REITs written exclusively by investment professionals for financial advisers and high-net worth investors.
 Some features of our analysis include:

 - Focused solely on key drivers of long-term value.
 Analysts at Market Realist write to help identify the long-term trajectory of public investments.
 We focus on the top factors affecting industry returns.
 Our research is not a good fit for investors interested in generating quick investment gains or short-term trading.
 Market Realist investors look much farther ahead than next quarter’s earnings when forming their investments theses.